arosenfeld/immunedb/docs/index.rst

   <http://en.wikipedia.org/wiki/Provenance#Data_provenance>`_, and
   non-standardized formats.

-  SLDB attempts to reduce the need for flat files, through the use of an industry-leading database, MySQL.
+  AIRRDB attempts to reduce the need for flat files, through the use of an industry-leading database, MySQL.
 When data must be exchanged as a flat-file, many export options, including FASTA and tab-delineation, are available.

-- **Provide a generic API:** SLDB provides both a REST API for language-agnostic database querying as well as a suite of Python classes for interacting directly with the database for customized querying.
+- **Provide a generic API:** AIRRDB provides both a REST API for language-agnostic database querying as well as a suite of Python classes for interacting directly with the database for customized querying.

-SLDB has four primary components:
+AIRRDB has four primary components:

 - **Clonal identification pipeline:** A series of steps which identify probable V- and J-genes from raw FASTA files and subsequently groups sequences from the